Syndel-Birb/msr-documentation/docs/Project-Information/about.md

 ### License

-The Half-Life SDK code and scripts are licensed under GPL-3.0, which you can find the code [here](https://github.com/MSRevive).
+Generally thirdparty stuff created by us are licensed under GPL3.0.
+The game code and it's various licenes can be found [here](https://github.com/MSRevive/MasterSwordRebirth/blob/dev/LICENSE)